 It’s easy to be a progressive: Just shout “why not this?”
 There is no need to support the cry with ideas and reason, whilst a conserver needs a lot of culture and skill to explain and to defend his position.
 Since 1789 conservers are always old-fashioned, thus guilty, who must keep and defend their positions, whilst progressive are right by definition.
 In brief, Conservatism in the good sense is a blend of culture, tradition, broad mentality, and attention; Conservatism is good sense applied to daily life.

 A corollary: Look at how many wars were caused by leftist governments and how big those wars were, and then look at how many were started by conservative governments.
 Then make a comparison between the casualties caused by the former and the latter.
 The result: Progressives caused much more death than the conservers.
 Hitler was a progressive, Stalin was a progressive, Mussolini was born and remained his whole life a socialist thus a progressive.
 Is that enough?

-Ciro Paoletti, a prominent Italian historian of military history, the Secretary General of the Italian Commission of Military History.
+Ciro Paoletti, a prominent Italian historian of military history, is the Secretary General of the Italian Commission of Military History.
 He is the author of 25 books, and more than 400 other smaller works\, published in Italy and abroad, and mostly dealing with modern and contemporary Italian military history and policy.

 The image shows, “The Chess Players,” by Thomas Eakins, painted in 1876.